 - Cleaning sprays, bleach, sponges you exclusively use for bathroom cleaning

 Honourable mention: air freshener, for obvious reasons.
+Especially if you’re moving into an apartment with a partner.

 It’s universally agreed on that you’re allowed to sleep on a mattress on the floor, the first night you move into your new place.
 After that first night, you should have a bed frame built.
 Whether that’s a racecar bedframe is up to you (…we’re not not telling you to get a racecar bed…)